 It is possible to die from a tonic-clonic seizure.
 For example, some people may fatally injure themselves while having a seizure, or they may drown if they have a seizure in water.

 It is also possible for someone to die from sudden unexpected death in epilepsy (SUDEP).
-According to the Centers for Disease Control and Prevention (CDC), this happens in about 1 in every 1,000 people with epilepsy every year.
+According to the Centers for Disease Control and Prevention (CDC), this happens in about

 Certain factors may contribute to SUDEP.
 For example, while having a seizure, a person may unintentionally pause their breathing.
 If they pause for too long between breaths, the oxygen in their blood may drop to a life threatening level.